-ABOUT THE OFFICES OF THE DEAN OF STUDENT LIFE
+ABOUT STUDENT LIFE

 The Graduate and Professional Student Government (GPSG) exists to serve the needs of Texas A&M University's graduate students.
 As the student government of graduate students, GPSG exists to work in cooperation with administration, faculty, and student leaders to advocate for graduate and professional students.
 GPSG works to ensure that graduate student needs are understood and considered when campus policies concerning academic excellence, tuition and finance, and research are made.
 GPSG sponsors programs including Student Research Week, Grad Camp and Interdisciplinary Dinners.
 To learn more about GPSC please visit their website.